vito-a/humanitarian_agent/README.md

 ## Features

-* **Data ingestion**: Scrapes and caches RSS feeds from Reuters, ReliefWeb/OCHA, UNHCR, WHO, and other vetted sources.
+* **Data ingestion**: Scrapes and caches RSS feeds from ReliefWeb/OCHA, UNHCR, WHO, and other vetted sources.
 * **Processing pipeline**:

   * Pre-filters articles with keyword/domain checks.